Fall Protection For Ladders & Towers

 FLS engineers can analyze your ladder to ensure it is structurally capable of support a personal fall arrest or engineer a solution to allow for one.

 It is also important to ensure that your vertical fall arrest system does not create any additional hazards to your workers.
 Your FLS fall protection specialist will not only evaluate the dimensional aspects of your ladder but also the means of entry and exit from the system to provide a solution that protects your workers not only during the climb but also during access.

 Installation, certification, inspection and authorized user training are all additional services available with any FLS vertical fall arrest system.

 Vertical Lifeline and Ladder Davit Photos

-Select below for more information about specific cable based safety solutions.
+Select below for more information about specific FLS cable safety solutions.